risan-raja/CatalogONDC/README.md

 <br>Generate Both Sparse and Dense Embeddings and writing the product to the Index.
 </div>

+#### Dataset Description:
+The dataset is a subset of Fashion dataset from ONDC Official Catalog Repository.
+Over **300K** unique products with **120+** attributes.
+Prototyped with accurate L1, L2, L3 and L4 categorization.
+Brief Summary:
+- #of L2 : 10 domains
+- #of L3 : 15 domains
+- #of L4 : 70 domains

 #### Highlights  :
 Traditional **inverted indexes** are falling short.
 Their reliance on keywords alone hinders comprehension and adaptability.
 This innovative submission utilizes cutting-edge neural search paradigms to: